 target_link_libraries( your_exe PRIVATE roc::hipblas )

-For most users, building from source is not necessary, as hipBLAS can be used after installing the pre-built packages as described above.
-However, users can use the following instructions to build hipBLAS from source if necessary.
+Most users do not need to build hipBLAS from source because it can be used after installing the prebuilt packages as described above.
+If necessary, users can follow these instructions to build hipBLAS from source.

-The hipBLAS source code is available at the hipBLAS github page.
-The version of the ROCm HIP SDK may be shown in the path of default installation, but you can run the HIP SDK compiler to report the versino from the bin/ folder with:
+The hipBLAS source code is available on the hipBLAS GitHub.
+The ROCm HIP SDK version might be shown in the default installation path, but you can run the HIP SDK compiler to display the version from the bin/ folder:

 hipcc --version

-The HIP version has major, minor, and patch fields, possibly followed by a build specific identifier.
-For example, HIP version could be 5.4.22880-135e1ab4; this corresponds to major = 5, minor = 4, patch = 22880, build identifier 135e1ab4.
-There are GitHub branches at the hipBLAS site with names release/rocm-rel-major.minor where major and minor are the same as in the HIP version.
-For example for you can use the following to download rocBLAS:
+The HIP version includes the major, minor, and patch fields, and possibly a build-specific identifier.
+As an example, the HIP version might be 5.4.22880-135e1ab4.
+This corresponds to major release = 5, minor release = 4, patch = 22880, and the build identifier 135e1ab4.
+The hipBLAS GitHub contains branches with names like release/rocm-rel-major.minor.
+Select the branch where the major and minor fields correspond to the HIP version.
+For example, use the following command format to download hipBLAS:

-Replace x.y in the above command with the version of the HIP SDK installed on your machine.
+Replace x.y in this command with the version of the HIP SDK installed on your machine.
 For example, if you have HIP 6.2 installed, then use -b release/rocm-rel-6.2.
 You can add the SDK tools to your path with an entry such as:

 %HIP_PATH%\bin

-The root of this repository has a helper python script rmake.py to build and install hipBLAS with a single command.
-It does take a lot of options and hard-coded configuration that can be specified through invoking cmake directly, but it’s a great way to get started quickly and can serve as an example of how to build and install.
-A few commands in the script need sudo access so it may prompt you for a password.
+The root of the hipBLAS repository includes a helper Python script named rmake.py which lets you build and install hipBLAS with a single command.
+It accepts several options but has a hard-coded configuration that you can override by invoking cmake directly.
+However, it’s a great way to get started quickly and serves as an example of how to build and install hipBLAS.
+A few commands in the script require administrator access, so you might be prompted for a password.

 Command